Tree

 Plant in full sun — shade reduces blooms.
 Tolerates most soils once established.
 Prune lightly in late winter, removing only crossing and dead branches.
 Never top — it ruins form and weakens the tree.
 Choose the right mature-size cultivar for your space.

-See crape myrtle in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring crape myrtle alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring crape myrtle alongside companion plants.

 Frequently Asked Questions